biblius/vaultwarden-install/README.md

 4. Uninstall Vaultwarden

    On your remote, run the following script.
-It will purge all files and user configuration from the device created by the first 2 scripts. mkcert and argon will have to be removed manually.
+It will purge all files and user configuration from the device created by the second script. mkcert and argon will have to be removed manually.
    ```bash
    curl https://raw.githubusercontent.com/biblius/vaultwarden-install/master/vw-purge.sh | bash